Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Illustrative examples

 \section{Illustrative examples}

-In this section, we will compare the results using DDPG with the differential dynamic programming method on three customized deterministic environments.
-DDP is a popular trajectory optimization algorithm that uses a locally quadratic model of the system dynamics and cost function to iteratively update the control input.
-The structure of the DDPG network is as follows: the actor network of DDPG has two hidden layers with ReLU activation function and the critic network is a concatenation of the two-hidden-layer with state input and 1-hidden-layer with action input and two other hidden-layer with this concatenation as the input with ReLU activation function.
-Each example using DDPG is run with 10 different seeds and the average performance is calculated (written as mean $\pm$ standard deviation).
-The DDP and the compared results are implemented with MATLAB with a discretization time of 0.01.
+We test the proposed algorithm in two examples, i.e., a first-order switched system~(FO) and a multiple region switched system~(MR).
+The environment is created using first-order Euler method $x_{t+1}=x_t+f(x_t,u_t)dt$.
+We let $dt=0.01$.
+The structure of the DDPG network is as follows: the actor network of DDPG has $a_l$ hidden layers with ReLU activation function and the \texttt{Tanh} output activation and the critic network has $c_l$ hidden layers with \texttt{ReLu} activation functions and \texttt{ReLu} output activation function.
+Each example using DDPG is run with 10 different randomly generated seeds under 1000 episodes and the average performance is calculated (written as mean $\pm$ 1 standard deviation).
+The hyperparameters are fine tuned to obtain the best results for each algorithm using tensorboard as shown in Table \ref{tab:hyperparams}.
+All the simulations are run on a server with GPUs and Pytorch.

-All the DDPG simulations are run on a personal computer, Python 3.9.12, and TensorFlow.
-All the code and data are available at GitHub \footnote{https://github.com/jiegenghua/DDPG\_VS\_DDP\_HybridSystem}.